 Debt in Political Campaigns

 We analyze the incentives created by debt financing in political campaigns.
 Debt is a significant source of funding for political campaigns, with almost half of all campaigns relying on some form of debt.
-We analyze the incentives created by this type of debt financing.
-We show that indebted politicians raise more funds in subsequent elections, especially from special interest groups.
-Consistent with votes-for-money arrangements, indebted politicians vote for the benefit of those interest groups that help funding their reelection campaigns.
-The findings support the hypothesis that debt creates legislative distortions, as it forces indebted politicians to take policy positions that are not necessarily aligned with the local constituents’ interests.
+We analyze the incentives created by debt financing and show that indebted politicians raise more funds in subsequent elections, especially from special interest groups.
+Consistent with votes-for-money arrangements, indebted politicians vote for the benefit of those interest groups that fund their reelection campaigns.
+The findings support the hypothesis that debt creates legislative distortions because it forces indebted politicians to take policy positions that may deviate from local constituents’ interests.
 The paper uncovers an unexplored role of debt financing.

 Suggested Citation: Suggested Citation